Orthetrum conundrum

 Waterfront Hotel @ Livingstone, 6th & 7th July [#2]

 Livingstone could’ve gone either way.
 I wondered if wandering about looking for water might’ve been a possibility but then we saw elephants crossing roads in town.
-We really lucked out, though; we were given a chalet that had a fresh water pool that was dammed behind it.
+We really lucked out, though; we were given a chalet that had a dammed fresh water pool behind it.
 I tripped up one section of the dam and spoiled my knee but a minor injury was a small price to pay for a lovely collection of odonata including many new species.

 Tetrathemis polleniI think perhaps the most stunning, certainly where its vivid blue eyes were concerned, was the Black-splashed Elf (Tetrathemis polleni).
 Our example was a somewhat scarce example NOT splashed with black on the wings, them being hyaline instead.
 I also at last got to see the delightful Red-veined Dropwing (Trithemis arteriosa).